snesrev/zelda3/README.md

 I got much assistance from spannierism's Zelda 3 JP disassembly and the other ones that documented loads of function names and variables.

+## Additional features

+Some features have been added that are not supported by the original game.

+Support for MSU audio tracks.

-The game also supports enhanced aspect ratios of 16:9 or 16:10 (see ExtendedAspectRatio in zelda3.ini).
-It also supports MSU higher quality music soundtracks.
+Support for enhanced aspect ratios of 16:9 or 16:10.

+Switching current item with L/R keys.

+Reordering of inventory by pressing Y+Arrows.

+Higher quality map screen.

 ## Dependencies